List of Berliner FC Dynamo seasons: Background

 BFC Dynamo was re-branded as FC Berlin on 19 February 1990.
 The team finished the 1990-91 NOFV-Oberliga in 11th place and just narrowly failed in the play-offs for the 2.
 Bundesliga.
 FC Berlin was qualified for the 1991–92 DFB-Pokal.
 The team was eliminated in the first round by SC Freiburg.
 FC Berlin fell on hard times after German reunification.
 The team never made it beyond third tier in the German football league system.
 FC Berlin managed to qualify for the new Regionalliga Nordost in 1994, but struggled in the league.

 The club returned to its original club name on 3 May 1999.
-BFC Dynamo won the 1998-99 Berlin Cup and qualified for its second appearance in the DFB-Pokal.
+BFC Dynamo won the 1998-99 Berlin Cup, capturing its first Berlin Cup title, and qualified for its second appearance in the DFB-Pokal.
 The difficulties in the Regionalliga Nordost continued.
 BFC Dynamo was eventually relegated to the NOFV-Oberliga in 2000.
 For the first time in its history, BFC Dynamo was now a fourth tier team.
-BFC Dynamo eventually suffered a financial crisis at the end of the 2000-01 season.
+BFC Dynamo eventually suffered a financial crisis at the end of the 2000–01 season.
 Insolvency proceedings were opened against the club on 1 November 2001 and the team was consequently relegated to the fifth tier Verbandsliga Berlin.

 The match between BFC Dynamo and 1.
 FC Köln in the 2018-19 DFB-Pokal.

-BFC Dynamo qualified for the NOFV-Oberliga in the 2003-04 season and successfully brought the insolvency proceedings to a positive conclusion, largely through the efforts of supporters and contributions from the new presidium.
+BFC Dynamo qualified for the NOFV-Oberliga in the 2003–04 season and successfully brought the insolvency proceedings to a positive conclusion, largely through the efforts of supporters and contributions from the new presidium.
 The club consolidated in the NOFV-Oberliga and captured another two Berlin Cup titles.
 The team was undefeated in the 2013-14 NOFV-Oberliga Nord and finally qualified for the Regionalliga Nordost.

-BFC Dynamo has since established itself as a strong team in the Regionalliga Nordost and a major competitor in the Berlin Cup.
-The team eventually won the 2021-22 Regionalliga and claimed its first ever Regionalliga title.
+BFC Dynamo has since established itself firmly in the Regionaliga Nordost.
+The team eventually won the 2021-22 Regionalliga and win its first ever Regionalliga title.
+BFC Dynamo has been one of the most successful teams in the Berlin Cup in recent years, winning six Berlin Cup titles since 2013.

 BFC Dynamo saw the biggest increase in membership of any club in Berlin in 2021, apart from Hertha BSC and 1.
 FC Union Berlin; membership increased by 51 percent in 2021.
 In 2024, BFC Dynamo also reported its highest attendance figures since Die Wende, thus setting a new attendance record since 1990.